mgharvey/mgharvey.github.io/people.md

 ### Prospective students
 ***

-We are not currently taking new graduate students.
-We anticipate having space and funding for new students in a year or two, so please watch this space!
+We are currently considering applications for new graduate students in the lab.
+The deadline for applying isn't until early 2024 (<a href="https://www.utep.edu/science/eeb/Academic%20Programs/phd.html" target="_blank">details here</a>), but prospective applicants are encouraged to reach out to Dr. Harvey well in advance to coordinate.
 <br><br>